Irregularly R

 ROSSINGTON, Norman

 Norman has been in many film and TV series including The Army Game (with Bernard Bresslaw) in which he played Sergeant Cupcake and in Curry And Chips, which cast him as a bigoted shop steward.
 In Sergeant he plays Herbert Brown, the private who keeps failing to pass out and is held back and joins our new recruits and helps them win the day.
 In Nurse he is Norm, the punch-drunk boxing pal of Bernie Bishop (Kenneth Connor) who while visiting him, punches their manager and knocks him unconscious.
 In Regardless he makes his final Carry On appearance as the referee of a bizarre boxing match in which Charles Hawtrey takes his chances in the ring.
-He died in May 1999.
+Died May 21, 1999 (age 70) in Manchester, England.